NeuroTechX/ntx_slack_archive/studentclubs.md

  >yes that makes complete sense.
 I have some experience working with an awesome faculty member whose support would be super helpful, but its been a couple days with no response.
 Im sure it would be helpful if we were able to show him that were serious through some tangible project we did

+3/24/2017 6:07 AM

+ **braden** :

+ >good to hear that youve found grad/post doc support though, that is definitely part of my plans for next week.
+I have a list of EEG Labs Im going to visit next week with hopes of finding a mentor of sorts